maticzav/swift-graphql/server/README.md

-# Demo Server
+# Test Server

-> This demo server serves as a testing base for the package.

-Test server that should be running when performing library tests.
+We use test server to perform unit and integration tests for the library.
+It's not meant to serve as an example of real world use.
+To find real-world examples, check out `examples` folder.